DJDanl/cpp-docs.pt-br/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parâmetros

 *cxLeft*<br/>
-[in] Especifica a largura, em pixels, da borda esquerda do painel.
+no Especifica a largura, em pixels, da borda esquerda do painel.

 *cyTop*<br/>
-[in] Especifica a largura, em pixels, da borda superior do painel.
+no Especifica a largura, em pixels, da borda superior do painel.

 *cxRight*<br/>
-[in] Especifica a largura, em pixels, da borda direita do painel.
+no Especifica a largura, em pixels, da borda direita do painel.

 *cyBottom*<br/>
-[in] Especifica a largura, em pixels, da borda inferior do painel.
+no Especifica a largura, em pixels, da borda inferior do painel.

 *lpRect*<br/>
-[in] Um [CRect](../../atl-mfc-shared/reference/crect-class.md) objeto que contém a largura, em pixels, de cada borda do painel.
+no Um objeto [CRect](../../atl-mfc-shared/reference/crect-class.md) que contém a largura, em pixels, de cada borda do painel.

 ### <a name="remarks"></a>Comentários